Hegewald (colony)

 Hegewald was a short-lived German colony during World War II, situated near Zhytomyr in Reichskommissariat Ukraine.
 It was repopulated in late 1942 and early 1943 by Volksdeutsche settlers transferred from occupied territories of Poland, Croatia, Bessarabia, and the Soviet Union to an area earmarked for the projected Germanization of the Ukrainian lands.
 Plans were prepared months in advance by the SS, RKFDV and VoMi, but major problems with supplies occurred right from the region's initial establishment.
-Himmler's original plans to recruit settlers from Scandinavia and the Netherlands were unsuccessful.
+Heinrich Himmler's original plans to recruit settlers from Scandinavia and the Netherlands were unsuccessful.